LaurentClaessens/lora/README.txt

 WHAT IT DOES -- GIT

-Since Lora loops over the whole $HOME, it also take time to check for each directory if it is a git repository (has non trivial .git subdirectory) and if this repository is clean.
+Since Lora loops over the whole $HOME, it also takes time to check for each directory if it is a git repository (has non trivial .git subdirectory) and if this repository is clean.

 A list of directories that are not clean git repository (untracked or modified files) is displayed.
 Clicking on one of them opens a dialog window that helps you to